CinnyCao/CollegeChef/README.md

 # Team 2 CollegeChef
 **Please use a server to open our site** or else some styles will not be loaded.

-**Please don't run html validator for html files inside components folder.** These files are not independent html and will never be loaded on its own.
-We load them into our pages using JS so that we cannot add any head or body tags for it.

 **Please note that the smallest width and height our website support is 270 and 370**.
 We found that this size is on the border of usability.
 It's not worthy to adapt it to a smaller size because it would be near impossible to use.
 For any screen size that has width **or** height that is smaller than our limit will only receive a static image.

 Here is a list of what **UI components** are functional (checked) and what are just 'place-holders' and will be implemented later: